Frequently Asked Questions

 - Ongoing, Preventive Team-Based Well-Child Visits

-5. What if our site can’t provide one or more components?
+5. What if our site can’t provide one or more Core Components?

-Children and families receive components based on a tiered-model approach.
+Children and families receive Core Components based on a tiered-model approach.
 Families with higher needs receive more intensive services.
 If funding is abundant or patient populations are relatively small, practices may choose to provide all eight core components for all families in the practice.

 7. What does a typical HS visit look like?